se2024-jpg/Slash/README.md

-:muscle: What's next for Phase 3?
+:muscle: What's next for future development?
 ---
 - Creating ordering and payment functionality for customers to directly order from command line
-- Scrape more e-commerce websites for wider range of options
-- Add more parameters such as delivery days to get more information about the product
-- Add functionality to store multiple wishlists from the output generated using the search query
-- Add functionality to edit, delete, rename wishlists
-- Add interactive user interface
+- Create an advanced user interface for full version of the program.
-- Add real time dynamic currency converters for different currencies all around the world

 :thought_balloon: Use Case
 ---